Danwhitethecoder/cleartape/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Finally, we'd really like your feedback
+Finally, I'd really like your feedback!